venkatsv2020/ybdb-vanguard/init-voyager/README.md

-# ybdb-vanguard-enablement

-## yb-voyager migration tool :: MYSQL to YUGABYTEDB
+## yb-voyager migration tool :: mysql to yugabytedb

 ### Export schema and data from the source database